Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden honey holes?

 Ignorance is no defense.
 You can find pretty much anything on the internet nowadays.
 And that includes the kayak fishing laws of every state.

-In some states, you won’t need to acquire a license while pedaling or paddling your boat.
-But if you decide to add a trolling motor, the regulations may change.
+In some states, you won’t need to acquire a license while pedaling or paddling your kayak.
+But if you decide to add a kayak trolling motor, the regulations may change.
 Take time to go through the state regulations and get the required licenses.

 5. Become an Excellent Kayaker